-- Evidence, like a doctor’s report, that shows you need Aid and Attendance or Housebound care, or VA Form 21-2680 (Examination for Housebound Status or Permanent Need for Regular Aid and Attendance), which your doctor can fill out.
+- Other evidence, like a doctor’s report, that shows you need Aid and Attendance or Housebound care

-- Details about what you normally do during the day and how you get places
+- Details about what you normally do during the day and how you get to places

 - Details that help show what kind of illness, injury, or mental or physical disability affects your ability to do things, like take a bath, on your own